Do you want to add a Facebook event calendar in WordPress?

 Facebook is a great way to organize and promote live streams, meetups, conferences, and more.
 However, if you don’t post this information on your website, then some visitors may miss out on your events.

-In this article, we’ll show you how to add a Facebook event calendar in WordPress to maximize your reach.
+In this article, we’ll show you how to easily add a Facebook event calendar in WordPress.